philip-hughes/second-milestone-project/README.md

 **Footer section**
 1. Scroll down to the footer section and click on each of the social media links.
 Verify that correct site is open in a new browser tab.
-2. Gradually reduce the screenwith from 1680 down to 320 and verify that the Follow Us text and icons remain centered and no overlapping occurs.
+2. Gradually reduce the screenwidth from 1680 down to 320 and verify that the Follow Us text and icons remain centered and no overlapping occurs.

 ## Deployment